boazbk/crypto/lec_19_quantum.md

 For a while these hypothetical quantum computers seemed useful for one of two things.
 First, to provide a general-purpose mechanism to simulate a variety of the real quantum systems that people care about.
-Second, as a challenge to the theory of computation's approach to model efficient computation by Turing machines, though a challenge that has little bearing to practice, given that this theoretical "extra power" of quantum computer seemed to offer little advantage in the problems people actually want to solve such as combinatorial optimization, machine learning,  data structures, etc..
+Second, as a challenge to the theory of computation's approach to model efficient computation by Turing machines, though a challenge that has little bearing to practice, given that this theoretical "extra power" of quantum computer seemed to offer little advantage in the problems people actually want to solve such as combinatorial optimization, machine learning,  data structures, etc.

 To a significant extent, this is still true today.
 We have no real evidence that quantum computers, when built, will offer truly significant[^Grover] advantage in 99 percent of the applications of computing.[^overhead]
 However, there is one cryptography-sized exception:
-In 1994 Peter Shor showed that quantum computers can solve the integer factoring and discrete logarithm in polynomial time.
+In 1994 Peter Shor showed that quantum computers can solve the integer factoring and discrete logarithm problems in polynomial time.
 This result has captured the imagination of a great many people, and completely energized research into quantum computing.
-This is both because the hardness of these particular problems provides the foundations for securing such a huge part of our communications (and these days, our economy), as well as it was a powerful demonstration that quantum computers could turn out to be useful for problems that a-priori seemed to have nothing to do with quantum physics.
+This is both because the hardness of these particular problems provides the foundations for securing such a huge part of our communications (and these days, our economy), as well as a powerful demonstration that quantum computers could turn out to be useful for problems that a-priori seemed to have nothing to do with quantum physics.

 At the moment there are several intensive efforts to construct large scale quantum computers.
 It seems safe to say that, in the next five years or so there will not be a quantum computer large enough to factor, say, a $1024$ bit number.